 MTDC researched the laundering of Nomex® firefighting clothing that has been contaminated with urushiol oil (what causes the rash) from poison oak/ivy/sumac exposure.

-- MTDC recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex® laundering procedures, with a degreaser such as a detergent or laundry soap, and as soon as possible.
+- MTDC recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex® laundering procedures, with a degreaser such as a detergent or a laundry soap, and as soon as possible.

 - Extra care should be exercised when handling the contaminated clothing and should be kept separate from unaffected clothing and equipment.